mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="26"></a>**#26** -- Keep your hands clean

-**Observance**: Cesare Borgia knew that the only way to clean up a lawless region was to do it brutally; which is hard to do with clean hands.
-So he entrusted a brutal man with the task, and when he had succeeded in cleaning up the mess (and was duly hated for his brutality), he had him executed as a savior.
+**Observance**: Cesare Borgia knew that the only way to clean up a lawless region was to do it brutally; which is hard to accomplish with clean hands.
+So he entrusted a brutal man with the task, and when he had succeeded in cleaning up the mess (and was duly hated for his brutality), Cesare had him executed as a savior.

 **Observance 2**: Cleopatra, learning from her sister's mistake, knew that she could not publicly compete with his remaining brothers for power, because then people would probably rebel against her, too.
 Instead, she wrapped Julius Caesar around her finger and manipulated him into doing her dirty work for her.